cnordenlow/cnordenlow.github.io/content/projects.md

 *A Shiny app projects aiming to break down regional US data including Initial Payrolls, unemployment data and GDP data on a state level.*

-*Project include use of R, Shiny app.*
+*Project includes use of R, Shiny app.*